 430.397 Voluntary admission of person to treatment facility; notice to parent or guardian.
-Any person may voluntarily apply for admission to any treatment facility, as defined in ORS 430.306, operated pursuant to rules of the Department of Human Services.
+Any person may voluntarily apply for admission to any treatment facility, as defined in ORS 430.306, operated pursuant to rules of the Oregon Health Authority.
 The director of the treatment facility shall determine whether the person shall be admitted as a patient, or referred to another appropriate treatment facility or denied referral or admission.
 If the person is under 18 years of age or an incompetent, the director of the treatment facility shall notify the person's parents or guardian of the admission or referral.
-[Formerly 426.450]
+[Formerly 426.450; 2009 c.595 §494]